tsouanas/unicodef/README.md

 **tl;dr:** Just place the outfile(s) you want (or their content) in the appropriate place and you are good to go.

 See [unicodef-thatex] for examples of outfiles already compiled by unicodef (under its `outfiles/` directory), along with the input defs files that were used to produce them (under its `defs/`).
 Feel free to use them directly if you wish; there is no need to install the unicodef compiler to use them.

-**Beware.** You will need to restart your programs for changes to take effect, and if you have multiple windows of the same program running you may need to quit all of them.
+**N.B.:** You will need to restart your programs for changes to take effect, and if you have multiple windows of the same program running you may need to quit all of them.

 ### …for X11/Xorg (BSD, Linux, …)

 Place `unicodefs.XCompose` somewhere (for example, in `~/.unicodef/`) and have your `~/.XCompose` include it.
 Make sure you include first the locale-specific Compose file of your system if you want to access its definitions as well.
 An example `~/.XCompose` file:
 ```
 # locale-specific default Compose file